Sciatica

 • have sciatica on both sides

-• have weakness or numbness in both legs that is severe or getting worse
+• have weakness or numbness in both legs that's severe or getting worse

-• have numbness around or under your genitals, or around your anus
+• have numbness around or under your genitals, or around your bottom (anus)

-• find it hard to start peeing, can't pee or can't control when you pee - and this isn't normal for you
+• find it hard to start peeing, cannot pee or cannot control when you pee - and this is not normal for you

-• don't notice when you need to poo or can't control when you poo - and this isn't normal for you
+• do not notice when you need to poo or cannot control when you poo - and this is not normal for you

 These could be symptoms of a serious back problem that needs to be treated in hospital as soon as possible.